 Operations in jungle or wooded areas necessitate machetes to clear dense foliage as well as special netting and hammocks to ward off potentially lethal insect bites.

-For all types of environments, SEALs carry a map, a compass and a handheld GPS receiver.
+For all types of environments, SEALs carry a GPS and weapons.

 Navy SEAL Organization